 Paraiba Tourmaline gemstone is one of the rarest and most expensive gemstones in the world.
-Although not listed in the top ten most expensive gemstones category, it is trading between US$10,000 to US$50,000 +/- per carat depending on the size and quality of the gemstone.
-It was US$6,000 to US$15,000 per carat when I wrote this article in 2012.
+Although not listed in the top ten most expensive gemstones category, it was trading between US$10,000 to US$50,000 +/- per carat depending on the size and quality of the gemstone.
 The most expensive gemstone is Jadeite, which is over US$3 m per carat.

-Paraiba stones usually come in sizes less than one carat and it is rare to find it in sizes more than one carat.
+Paraiba stones usually come in sizes less than one carat and it is rare to find them in sizes more than one carat.

 Paraiba Tourmaline from Brazil

-It is a relatively new gemstone and discovered only in the late '80s by Heitor Dimas Barbosa in Paraiba, Brazil.
+It is a relatively new gemstone and was discovered only in the late '80s by Heitor Dimas Barbosa in Paraiba, Brazil.
 That is how it got its name.
-Besides Brazil, this gemstone was mined in Nigeria and Mozambique in Africa.
+Besides Brazil, these gemstones are also mined in Nigeria and Mozambique.

-It makes its debut at the annual Tucson, Arizona gem show in the early '90s and became an immediate hit.
-It is rare for such new gem variety to cause so much excitement in the gemstone world, and so quickly.
+It made its debut at the annual Tucson, Arizona gem show in the early '90s and became an immediate hit.
+It is rare for such a new gem variety to cause so much excitement in the gemstone world, and so quickly.

 Why Paraiba Tourmalines Are Unique and Exciting

 The excitement is probably due to its color.
-It has a unique neon blue glow that people described it as 'neon' or 'electric' which is a cross between green, blue and turquoise.
+It has a unique neon blue, a blue-green glow that people described as 'neon' or 'electric' which is a cross between green, blue and turquoise.